 While scenarios like this are rare, there are not flukes – just one year earlier, a similar disaster occurred from contaminated dental water in a Georgia dental clinic with 20 confirmed cases of children who suffered the same trauma as those in California.

 We in the dental industry need to ensure the patients sitting in our chairs receive the best care.
 After all, that’s why they chose your office and it's why we got into this profession.

 - 2-CE E-Book "Treating & Monitoring Dental Water" by John A. Molinari, PhD

 - Treatment Product Selection Guide - Real-World Efficacy Rates of Treatment Types

 What to do if Infections Are Linked to your practice

 As a dental water lab, ProEdge has been a part of other infections linked to dental waterlines that did not receive the kind of news coverage Anaheim's outbreak did.
 Because of this, we have helped practices when they realize they need to quickly ensure their waterlines are safe moving forward.

-If this situation arises, take it seriously and take the following precautions.
+If this situation arises, take it seriously and take the following the CDC's recommended precautions:

-It is always best to act on the side of caution and get the appropriate agencies involved.
+It is always best to act on the side of caution and get the appropriate stakeholders involved.